 Why the Evolution of Cyber Threats Matters Today

 Modern attacks are no longer random.
-Many are targeted, automated, and financially motivated.
-For example:
+Many are targeted, automated, and financially motivated, making them more dangerous and harder to detect.

 The financial impact of cybercrime globally is measured in billions of dollars annually.
 Beyond financial loss, consequences include reputational damage, regulatory penalties, and operational disruption.